 Thousands of workers in the trucking industry get injured every year.

 The job of a truck driver is one of the toughest.
-According to the Federal Motor Carrier Safety Administration (FMCSA), there are approximately 17 deaths and 7 non-fatal work related injuries per 100,000 workers in the transportation, warehousing and utilities sectors, which means thousands of workers in the trucking industry get injured every year.
+According to the Federal Motor Carrier Safety Administration (FMCSA), there are approximately 17 deaths and 7 non-fatal work-related injuries per 100,000 workers in the transportation, warehousing and utility sectors, which means thousands of workers in the trucking industry get injured every year.

 Common Injury Risks in the Trucking Industry

 Truck drivers can sustain a wide variety of injuries in the course of their work including:

 Musculoskeletal injuries: Truck drivers are prone to musculoskeletal disorders of the upper extremities, neck, and back, which are primarily caused by lifting heavy containers, cartons, tanks or boxes or by loading and unloading the truck.
 These injuries can also occur while working on vehicle tires and using loaders or dollies.

 Falls: Truck drivers can fall on stairs, fall from vehicles, or fall into openings.
 Such injuries can occur when a driver makes delivery on an upper floor, or steps into a hole at a loading/unloading dock, or simply exits the truck.
 Falls from height can cause back and knee sprains.